 When using refresh tokens (longer validity), the validity of the access tokens can be very short.
 This is an advantage as access tokens, which are sent with every request, are potentially easier for an attacker to intercept.

 OAuth has different flows for different application scenarios.
-The Client Credentials and Authorisation Code flows are currently common.
+The Client Credentials and Authorization Code flows are currently common.

-The client credential flow is suitable for the problem that an application needs to access another secured API and the authorisation is independent of the user (resource owner).
+The Client Credentials Flow is suitable for the scenario where an application should access another secured API, and the authorization is independent of the user (resource owner).

-If my application also needs to access an API and its data on behalf of a user, it is advisable to use the Authorisation Code Flow.
+If my application is also to access an API and its data on behalf of a user, it is advisable to use the Authorization Code Flow.
 In this case, the resource owner (user) explicitly gives their consent for access to their resources.

 Here is a little decision-making aid:

-In practice, it is often the case with both flows that the consumer application and the called API are developed by different organisational units.
-Negotiating a security concept between the application and API can be very complex.
-This is where the strength of the OAuth standard comes into focus.
-Within the flows, OAuth specifies exactly how secure calls are to be made and what the respective responsibilities are.
+In both flows, it's often the case in practice that the consumer application and the called API are developed by different organizational units.
+Negotiating a security concept between the application and API can be a complex task.
+This is where the strength of the OAuth standard comes into play.
+OAuth specifies, within the context of these flows, how secure requests should be made and what the respective responsibilities are.

 Client Credential Flow

 Let’s assume we are building a microservice that is supposed to provide us with information about products (ProductService).
-This service acts as a backend component of a shop system.
+This service serves as a backend component for a shop system.

-This is where our aforementioned protagonists enter the stage:
+This is where our aforementioned characters come into play:

-The ProductService is our Confidential Client and wants to access resources from the ImageService.
-This means that the ImageService is our resource server.
-Access from the client to the resource server is authorised by the authorisation server.
+- The ProductService is our Confidential Client and wants to access resources from the ImageService.
+That means the ImageService is our Resource Server.

 Great, now we can get started!
-All we have to do is register our client with the Authorisation Server (including specifying the requested scopes) and receive our Client ID and Client Secret in return.
+We just need to register our client with the Authorization Server (including specifying the requested scopes), and in return, we receive our Client ID and Client Secret.

-If the ProductService wants to retrieve image information from the ImageService, it is initially unable to do so as it does not have a valid access token.
-A request without a valid access token would be acknowledged with an HTTP status 401 (unauthorised).
+If the ProductService wishes to retrieve image information from the ImageService, it cannot do so initially because it doesn't possess a valid Access Token.
+An attempt to make a request without a valid Access Token would result in an HTTP status 401 (unauthorized) response.

-The steps in the client credential flow are now as follows:
+The steps in the Client Credential Flow are as follows:

 A) Access Token Request

-Our ProductService (client) requests an access token from the Authorisation Server.
-It authenticates itself via client credentials.
-Optionally, the scope can also be sent in order to specifically request access to the necessary resources.
+Our ProductService (Client) requests an Access Token from the Authorization Server, authenticating itself using Client Credentials.
+Optionally, the scope can also be included to specifically request access to necessary resources.

 B) Access Token Response

-After verification by the Authorisation Server, it provides an Access Token, with which our client receives proof that it can access the resources of another application (Resource Server) as a Confidential Client.
+After successful verification by the Authorization Server, it provides an Access Token, which our Client uses as proof that it's authorized as a Confidential Client to access resources from another application (Resource Server).

 C) Image Data Request

-Now our ProductService requests images from the ImageService (resource server).
-It sends the Access Token as proof of authorisation.
+Now, our ProductService requests images from the ImageService (Resource Server) and includes the Access Token as proof of authorization.

 D) Token Introspection Request

-Since we are using an opaque token, the ImageService must ask the Authorisation Server whether the Access Token used is valid and active.
-This authorisation server endpoint should be secured.
-In practice, this is done via firewall rules, certificates, API keys or even with client secrets via another client credential flow.
+Since we are using an Opaque Token, the ImageService must inquire with the Authorization Server to verify if the used Access Token is valid and active.
+This Authorization Server endpoint should be secured.
+In practice, this is accomplished through firewall rules, certificates, API keys, or even using client secrets through another Client Credential Flow.

 E) Token Introspection Response

-After checking the Access Token, the Authorisation Server confirms its validity.
-In addition, the issued scope and the remaining validity period can also be returned in the response.
+Following the verification of the Access Token, the Authorization Server confirms its validity.
+Additionally, the response may include the issued scope and the remaining validity period.

 F) Image Data Request

-Since the authorisation of our ProductService has been confirmed by the Authorisation Server, the ImageService now provides the desired resource for our client.
+With the authorization of our ProductService confirmed by the Authorization Server, the ImageService now provides the requested resource for our Client.

-A typical problem encountered when implementing an OAuth process is the high number of calls in the system.
-New tokens are requested and validated for each request, which means that all three components shown have to communicate with each other.
+A typical issue encountered when implementing an OAuth process is the high number of calls within the system.
+New tokens are requested and validated for each request, requiring all three depicted components to communicate with each other.

-First of all: If the flow A-F is run through for every request to the client, something is going wrong.
+Beforehand: if steps A to F are run through for every request to the client, something is not working correctly.

-This should be prevented by the remaining validity period of the access token being provided by the authorisation server and cached by the client together with the token.
-As long as the token is still valid, the client uses it to call the resource server.
-This means that once the Access Token has been issued by the Authorisation Server, only the steps from C to F are run through.
+This should be prevented by the Authorization Server providing the remaining lifespan of the Access Token, which is then cached by the client along with the token.
+As long as the token remains valid, the client uses it to access the Resource Server.
+Thus, after the Access Token is issued by the Authorization Server, only steps C to F need to be repeated.

-It is even possible to reduce to C to F by using self-contained tokens.
+There's even the option to reduce it down to just steps C and F by using Self-Contained Tokens.

 Authorization Code Flow

-The authorisation code flow is the method of choice when an application is not allowed to access another service without the explicit authorisation of the user.
+The Authorization Code Flow is the preferred method when an application should not be able to access another service without explicit user authorization.

-An example scenario would be that we develop a web application that enables the user to control smart home devices via the manufacturer’s smart home API.
-This includes both the direct command (“light on”) by the user and the time control (“switch on Christmas lights every day at 4 pm”) via the application without the user having to log in each time.
+An example scenario would be developing a web application that allows the user to control smart home devices through the manufacturer's Smart Home API.
+This includes both direct commands (e.g., "turn on the lights") initiated by the user and time-based controls (e.g., "activate Christmas lights daily at 4 PM") managed by the application, without requiring the user to log in each time for the latter.

 What would it take to do this?

 First of all, we need an API that we can use to control our smart home products.
-This is kindly provided to us by the smart home manufacturer and supports authorisation using the OAuth Authorisation Code Flow.
+This is kindly provided to us by the smart home manufacturer and supports authorization using the OAuth Authorization Code Flow.
 Translated into OAuth language, this API is our resource server.
-The manufacturer also provides us with an Authorisation Server, where the user can later authorise our application to access their smart home devices.
+The manufacturer also provides us with an Authorization Server, where the user can later authorize the access of our application to their smart home devices.

 The application we developed consists of a backend client and a frontend client.

-The scenario described here could also be implemented without a backend.
-However, we have decided against this in this example, since the use of a backend has a security advantage.
-This is due to the fact that the client secret or the access token cannot be stored securely in the front end.
+In principle, the scenario described here could also be implemented without a backend.
+However, we have decided against this in this example, as the use of a backend has a security advantage.
+This is due to the fact that the client secretor the access token cannot be stored securely in the front end.
 It is therefore advisable to store the authentication via client secrets and the tokens in a more secure backend application.

 How does the Authorisation Code Flow work?